willwright82/willwright82.github.io/journal/_posts/2015-04-15-nodejs-sublimetext-build.md

 Usually this would be done in Dev Tools' console, but you can also create a simple Node.js build system and get results without having to leave Sublime.

-### Let's get ready

-1. **You will need to have Node installed, if you don't simply head over to their website and run it using the default settings.**
 Node.js (Node) is a platform built to allow Javascript to run on a server.
 You can also install it on your computer, as a simple way to run Javascript locally.

+### Let's get ready

+1. You will need to have Node installed, if you don't simply head over to [their website](http://nodejs.org) and run it using the default settings.
 2. Go to "Tools ➜ Build System ➜ New Build System" in the menu bar.
 Creatingnodebuilder.png3
 Paste this replacing everything in the new tab that has opened: